 We recommend getting the one with the saw

 We recommend getting the one with the saw as this will get your kids into practice when sawing large twigs or small branches for the campfire and is a good option for younger children (say 6-8) that want to start learning how to do a few things with a penknife.

 The My First Victorinox comes in three colours: red, blue, and pink.
 Click to view them on Amazon.

 The DofE Award scheme teamed up with Victorinox to create the official DofE Pocket tool.

 This penknife has many tools that could prove useful on a DofE expedition but also features a rounded blade tip for additional safety.

 It's not much more expensive than the My First Victorinox and you get more tools, though it doesn't have the little saw.

 This is our recommended penknife that's ideal for older children.
 Click here to find on Amazon.

 Where's the Wenger Scout Junior Pen Knife?

-Wenger used to have an entry level knife designed for the Scouts that also had a rounded blade.
+Wenger used to have an entry-level knife designed for the Scouts with a rounded blade.